-The connections of the served businesses and research challenges to the smart specialization fields of the Baltic Sea Region has been analysed in the concluding publication of the Baltic TRAM Work Package 3 - the Baltic TRAM Briefing Note 1/2019 "Baltic TRAM Smart Specialisation Trends".
-According to this report, none of the S3 strands were overwhelmingly represented in the pool of business cases.
-However, some of the S3 can be considered to have a certain potential to pave the way for closer science-business cooperation in the national as well as transnational setting14.
-The existing prioritization on a regional and national level in various parts of the Baltic Sea Region focuses on medical and life science sector, sustainable energy, bio economy and blue growth15.
-More solid findings on the S3 transnational trends should be examined in the future by reviewing a broader exploratory set of practical sciencebusiness interaction cases16.
+The connections of the served businesses and research challenges to the smart specialization fields of the Baltic Sea Region has been analysed by the CBSS in their report Baltic TRAM Smart Specialization Trends, Baltic TRAM Briefing Note 2/2019.
+According to the CBSS report none of the S3 strands were overwhelmingly represented in the pool of business cases but some of the S3 can be considered to have a better representation among the cases and hence separately mentioned.
+Such sectors were medical and life science sector, sustainable energy, bioeconomy and blue growth.14 Interested reader can have more information of the analysis and connections with a wider policy framework from the CBSS report.